 In addition to performing, he devotes much of his time nurturing young students.
 Many of his students have won national competitions, performed with orchestras, and appeared at venues such as the Weill Hall at Carnegie Hall.
 He serves as the Chair of Piano Department at the Lindeblad School of Music in New Jersey.
 He has adjudicated at the Festival on the Lake and the North Shore Music Festival in British Columbia, the International Chopin Youth Competition in Houston, the Leschetizky Association Concerto Competition, and Connecticut State Music Teachers Association Competition.

 He holds degrees from the Eastman School of Music (Bachelor of Music and Performer’s Certificate), Mannes College of Music (Master of Music), Guildhall School of Music and Drama (Master of Music with distinction), and Yale University (Artist Diploma).
 He has been awarded grants from The Solti Foundation and British Columbia Arts Council.
 His teachers include Donna Fishwick, Sasha Starcevich, Natalya Antonova, Pavlina Dokovska, Joan Havill, Peter Frankl, and Ursula Oppens.
-Currently, he is a doctoral candidate at the City University of New York’s Graduate Center, where he is writing his dissertation on the mutability of the score, in which he examines the value of score alteration in performance.
+Currently, he is a doctoral candidate at the City University of New York’s Graduate Center, where he is writing his dissertation on the mutability of the score, in which he examines the history and value of score alteration in performance.